ygoe/ViewModelKit/README.md

 If this property exists, it will be read before setting IsModified (see above).
 If IsLoaded is false, IsModified will not be set to true.
 This can be used to prevent marking the object as modified when all properties are initially set while loading.
 You must set this property to true when the object has finished loading and future property changes should actually mark the object modified.

 ViewModelKit only requires the get accessor of this property.
-The property may be public or private.
+The property may be public or private and can be inherited from a base class.

 ##### Example